istraka/redhat-mw-cloud-quickstart/jboss-eap73-clustered-multivm-rhel8/README.md

 ## Validation Steps

 Once the deployment is successful, go to the outputs section of the deployment to obtain the **app URL**.
-You can access the RHEL VM and the application by the following one of the 3 options:
+You can access the RHEL VM and the application by following one of the 3 options:

 1. Create a Jump VM in a different subnet (new subnet) in the same Virtual Network and access the Load Balancer and RHEL VM via Jump VM.
 2. Create a Jump VM in a different Virtual Network and access the Load Balancer and RHEL VM using Virtual Network Peering. (recommended method)